 As with the Proposed Project (see Section 3.5.6), Alternative 3, Configuration D will be consistent with the second through fourth criteria but will not be consistent with the first criterion.
-This is due to emissions of NOx exceeding the Daily Regional Threshold during sediment removal, resulting in a potentially significant impact.
-Implementation of Mitigation Measures MM AQ-1 and MM AQ-2 will result in a reduction of Alternative 3, Configuration D's combined NOx emissions during sediment removal.
-Implementation of these mitigation measures may not be feasible, however, while every reasonable effort will be made to strive for the newest vehicles/equipment, the actual vehicle/equipment fleet may not reach the levels required to reduce emissions to a level of less than significant.
-Therefore, Alternative 3, Configuration D could result in a significant impact.
+This is due to emissions of $NO_X$ exceeding the Daily Regional Threshold during sediment removal, resulting in a potentially significant impact.
+Implementation of Mitigation Measures MM AQ-1 and MM AQ-2 will result in a reduction of Alternative 3, Configuration D's combined $NO_X$ emissions during sediment removal.
+Therefore, impacts during sediment removal will be less than significant.
 This impact will be reduced in comparison to the Proposed Project due to the reduction in excavation area and associated sediment removal activities.